My shop

 • Cotton + synthetics = mass-market standard

-• true warmth = a rare byproduct, not the goal of production
+• real warmth = rare by-product, not the goal of production

 2. Wool: a functional material, not just a natural product